APPLY TO BE A SMSP ARTIST

 ● PR and Marketing of monthly exhibits, social media, and artist reception.

-● SMSP has a resident photographer, who documents and shares all visual collateral with the artist from a Google Drive for their own archives, work samples, etc. SMSP retains all rights to use these images for promotion or revenue and offers photos for the artist's use, promotion, and portfolio.
+● Professional (digital) photo files of your exhibit.
+SMSP retains all rights to use these images for promotion or revenue and offers photos for the artist's use, promotion, and portfolio.

 What is your connection to LOCAL?
 Neighborhoods include: St Anthony Park, Hamline Midway, and Prospect Park, and Como.
 How are you relating to the people, industries, or history of this geographic area in St Paul?